John McCain, War Hero and ''Maverick'' of the U.S. Senate, Dead at 81

 "Senator John Sidney McCain III died at 4:28pm on August 25, 2018," a statement from McCain's office reads.
 "With the Senator when he passed were his wife Cindy and their family.
 At his death, he had served the United States of America faithfully for sixty years."

+"Your prayers, for his soul and for our family, are sincerely appreciated," the statement concluded.
+"My father is gone, and I miss him as only an adoring daughter can.
+But in this loss, an in this sorrow, I take comfort in this: John McCain, hero of the republic and to his little girl, wakes today to something more glorious than anything on this earth.
+Today the warrior enters his true and eternal life, greeted by those who have gone before him, rising to meet the Author of All Things: 'The dream is ended: this is the morning.'"

+Cindy McCain also tweeted Saturday, "My heart is broken.
+I am so lucky to have lived the adventure of loving this incredible man for 38 years.
+He passed the way he lived, on his own terms, surrounded by the people he loved, in the the place he loved best."

-This heartbreaking news comes one day after McCain's family released a statement, saying that he had chosen to discontinue cancer treatments.
+This tragic news comes one day after McCain's family released a statement, saying that he had chosen to discontinue cancer treatments.

 "Last summer, Senator John McCain shared with Americans the news our family already knew: he had been diagnosed with an aggressive glioblastoma, and the prognosis was serious," the statement began.
 "In the year since, John has surpassed expectations for his survival.
 But the progress of disease and the inexorable advance of age render their verdict.
 With his usual strength of will, he has now chosen to discontinue medical treatment."